 Students are encouraged to be present regularly throughout the year to attend the academic program.
-If absence is necessary for a legitimate reason, parents should inform the school if their child will be absent from school through the school portal, telephone call, or e-mail to the Head of Elementary School.
+If absence is necessary for a legitimate reason, parents should inform the school if their child will be absent from school through the school portal, telephone call, or e-mail to the appropriate Head of Section.
 If the absence is not reported on time, it shall be assessed as the child being 'absent without consent (unexcused).